tfilo/car-repair-register-fe/README.md

 ## Tests

+Tests are writen using Cypress framework.
+For running test in command line follow this instructions:

+- `npm run build:dev` - will create build of application with included instrumentation for coverage calculation
+- `docker compose --profile withUI up --build` - will run full stack using docker compose including frontent
+- `CYPRESS_BASE_URL=http://localhost npm run cy:run` - will execute tests against running app in docker compose

-E2E tests writen in typescript using framework Cypress.io can be run using command `npm run cy:run`.
-Additionaly while development of tests it is possible open tests in interactiver mode using `npm run cy:open`.
-Both ways require to have backend running in docker compose and frontend started up using `npm run dev`.
+While development of tests it is convinient to run just `npm run cy:open` and selected developed tests.
+In this case backend should run using just `docker compose up` and frontend in development mode using `npm run dev`

 ## Building docker image